 UK cities, towns and districts standing up for responsible tax conduct

 Councillors across the UK work hard to serve their local communities and help direct the delivery of essential public services.
-By signing up to the Councils for Fair Tax Declaration, councils demonstrate alignment to their values by committing to take the lead in the promotion of exemplary tax conduct through:
+By signing up to the Councils for Fair Tax Declaration, councils can demonstrate alignment to their values and pioneer the promotion of responsible tax conduct through:

 - leading by example on their own tax conduct